 What is it?

 The EU provides food assistance in anticipation of, during, and in the aftermath of a humanitarian crisis.
-The purpose is to save lives and livelihoods by averting widespread hunger.
+It aims to save lives and livelihoods by averting widespread hunger.

 Through its humanitarian food assistance, the EU aims to ensure access to safe and nutritious food for the most hungry and vulnerable people in crises.